Casehero

 The key terms used in the paper are the economy, globalization, and transformationalist.

-• The economy is the resources and wealth of nations regarding the supply of money, consumption, and production of goods.
+- The economy is the resources and wealth of nations regarding the supply of money, consumption, and production of goods.

-• Transformationalist is a theory that explains the long-term views of globalization
+- Transformationalist is a theory that explains the long-term views of globalization.

 Globalization and economy

-After World War II, countries began to form regional trade unions to help strengthen international relationships.
-These unions implemented regulations and rules to improve trading activities between member states.
 According to Mahutga and Smith (2011), the technical changes introduced in the 19th century played a significant role.
-It was these changes that facilitated the rapid expansion of countries real income and global trade.
-Therefore, trade barriers between nations were eliminated resulting in international activities such as exportation and importation of products and services.
-Bishop et al. (2011) strongly agree with the argument that the integration of global markets offers benefits to economic aspects of production.
-For that reason, the effect of globalization on universal trade boosts trade openness and foreign direct investment.
+It was these changes that facilitated the rapid expansion of countries’ real income and global trade.
+Therefore, trade barriers between nations were eliminated, resulting in international activities such as exportation and importation of products and services.

 Mahutga and Smith (2011) studies emphasize that integration will reduce unemployment rates in developing countries because the employment of skills and low-skill labor will increase.
 The argument that international market integration provides developing countries with opportunities to improve the living standards of their citizens and promotes economic development due to the infusion of technology and foreign capital has been echoed by many scholars (Bishop et al., 2011).

-Globalization entails expanding the political, economic, and social activities which have essential geographical impacts on other nation.
+Globalization entails expanding the political, economic, and social activities which have essential geographical impacts on other nations.
 The distribution effect is an excellent example of how growth, power, and wealth amongst countries are changed through globalization.
-Various studies give several examples of how globalization has increased economic growth and reduced poverty in the BRICS nation (Brazil, India, South Africa, China, and Russia) because they embraced open macroeconomic policies (Lin & Rosenblatt, 2012).

 Globalization has its advantages and disadvantages.
 Economists agree that it…